Drodevbar/leocode-task/README.md

 took me something around 6h.
 I was informed that the usual time to complete this task is something around 4h, hence there are still some things to do that I would normally do, but because of time constrains I didn't.
 These things are:
-1. increase unit test coverage (right now only services are unit tested)
+1. increase code coverage (right now only services are unit tested)
 1. add e2e tests
 1. Dockerize application
 1. add CI/CI (running unit tests, e2e tests, linting)